amuhebwa/messenger-bot-tutorial/Tutorial.md

 3. Next, we will write the code to send a response back as two cards.

-4. Copy the code below to replace genericMessage() in index.js to send a test message back as two cards.
+4. Copy the code below to replace genericMessage() in index.js to send a structured message back as two cards.

     Replace this:
     ```javascript